SreenandanS/Symba_Eval_2026/README.md

 - a spinor / fermion-line stream for fermion number, line identity, and interaction type

 After each layer, the streams exchange information through cross-stream exchange, and the final node states are fused into a unified graph memory.
 The model then builds global color, denominator, and spinor context tokens before decoding.

-For the diagram side, the models use structured encoders matched to the interaction:

 ![QCD fd2sq architecture](images/qcd_fd2sq_architecture.png)